freezy/dmd-extensions/PinMameDevice/README.md

 ## Building

 Just load the parent solution into Visual Studio and you should be fine.
-Tested on VS2015 and VS2017.
+Set up for VS2019, but you should able to compile it with other versions as well.

 If you want the build process automatically copy `DmdDevice.dll` into your VPM folder, point the `VPM_HOME` environment variable to your VPM folder.